Complications following surgery

 Complex Regional Pain Syndrome (CRPS)

 CRPS causes redness, swelling and pain.
 In severe cases the hand may become red and shiny and abnormal hair growth forms.
-In my personal practice this is very rare and much less that 0.5% - based on last three years’ cases.
+CRPS is very rare in Mike's practice and much less that 0.5%.

 Instability

 Joints are connected to each other by ligaments.
 Ligaments can be injured in an accident or during surgery.
-I am aware where the important ligaments are in the hand and will avoid injuring them.
-However sometimes after operations such as joint replacements or joint reconstructions the ligaments do not function as well causing instability (abnormal excessive movement of a joint) and ultimately dislocation when the joint comes out of socket.
+Mike knows where the important ligaments are in the hand and wrist and will avoid injuring them.
+However, sometimes after operations such as joint replacements or joint reconstructions the ligaments do not function as well causing instability (abnormal excessive movement of a joint) and ultimately dislocation when the joint comes out of socket.

 Dislocation

-This occurs when a joint – artificial or the original joint comes out of place.
-Pain and reduced movement occur.
+This occurs when a joint – artificial or the original joint comes out of place resulting in pain and reduced movement.
 The treatment is usually to put the joint back into place and stabilise with either a splint or in rare occasions another operation to revise the artificial joint or stabilise it.

 Joint replacement

-Furthermore, when placing an implant into the body the surrounding bone can be fractured and so great care is taken to avoid this.
-Depending upon which bone is affected would depend upon what is required to resolve the situation.
+When placing an implant into the bone a fracture can occur despite great care taken to avoid this.
+Depending upon which bone is affected a variety of techniques are required to resolve or salvage the situation.

 Compartment Syndrome

 After an injury or major operation swelling can occur in the limb.
-The swelling may be conscripted by the surrounding firm fibrous bags inside the hand and arms.
+The swelling may be constricted by the surrounding firm fibrous bags inside the hand and arms.

-Pain starts to develop along with swelling and each hour gets worse and worse and is disproportional to the pain one would normally expect.
+Pain starts to develop progressively getting worse and worse, and becomes disproportional to the pain one would normally expect after an operation or injury.
 Tingling in the fingers is a very late stage and extreme pain is the main symptom particularly on moving the fingers.
 This is a surgical emergency and the pressure needs relieving by a trained doctor often removing the dressings and cast but sometimes releasing the tight fibrous bags in the arm with open surgery.
+If you have any concerns you should contact Mike immediately or attend an emergency department for advise.

 Cold intolerance